 0150 for an en dash.
 And that series of words was so profoundly absurd that it gave me a migraine.

-An easier (but no less infuriating) method is to open the emoji keyboard.
-Press
+An easier (but no less infuriating) method is to open the emoji keyboard by pressing

 Period (.).
-You can find your dash of choice under Symbols.
+Here, you can find your dash of choice under Symbols.

-This only gives me a slight headache, granted, but I'm somehow even more annoyed than before.
+While this only gives me a slight headache, I'm somehow even more annoyed than before.

-There's some relief, but only if you're working in Microsoft Office apps like Word or Outlook.
-These apps will figure out you mean to insert an em dash if you put two dashes between two words,
+If you're working in Microsoft Office apps like Word or Outlook, there's another option.
+Put two dashes between two words,

 like - this.
-Any Microsoft Office app should figure out what you want and insert the correct dash.
+Again, Microsoft Office apps should figure out what you want and insert the correct dash.

 Why doesn't Microsoft make this a system-wide setting in Windows?
 I don't know, and you should ask them, on Twitter, daily.
 Maybe they'll fix it.
 For now, though, let's check out some potential alternatives.

 Windows doesn't offer a quick way to make these dashes, so you'll have to add your own.
-You could leave an open notepad with an em dash, to copy and paste—that's what my editor used to do when she had a PC.
-Text expansion apps are a better tool for the job, though.
+You could leave your notepad open with an em dash to copy and paste as needed—that's what my editor used to do when she had a PC.
+But text expansion apps are a better tool for the job.

 These apps automatically replace custom keywords with whatever you want.
-It's a great time saver, particularly if there are things you wind up explaining to coworkers or customers multiple times a day.
+It's a great time saver, particularly if there are things you wind up sharing with coworkers, customers, or potential dates multiple times a day.

 You can also set up a rule to quickly make dashes.
 PhraseExpress, which is free for personal use, works quite well for this.
 Install the app, then make a phrase that creates your desired dash.
 Like this:

-Put the em dash in the Phrase context box, then put your trigger characters in the Autotext box.
+Put the em dash in the Phrase content box, then put your trigger characters (your keyboard shortcut) beside the Autotext box.
 I used two dashes, like this:

 --.
-You can use whatever trigger you want.
+You can use whatever trigger makes the most sense for you.
 Finally, click Execute immediately in the dropdown.
-You're set.
-You can now quickly make an em or en dash in any app.
+You're set!
+Now you can quickly make an em or en dash in any app.